earthly/website/blog/_posts/2021-12-14-golang-http.md

 }
 ~~~

-I use `json.NewDecoder` to decode the body of the request sent to the service and if it doesn't decode, I write `http.StatusBadRequest`  to the `ResponseWriter`, which is a 400 Response.
+I use `json.NewDecoder` to decode the body of the request sent to the service, and if it doesn't decode, I write `http.StatusBadRequest`  to the `ResponseWriter`, which is a 400 Response.

 It works like this:

 ```
-> curl -X POST localhost:8080 -d \
+> curl -iX POST localhost:8080 -d "Not Valid"
-'{"this":"is","all":"wrong"}'
-//todo show result
+HTTP/1.1 400 Bad Request
+Content-Type: text/plain; charset=utf-8
+X-Content-Type-Options: nosniff
+Date: Fri, 10 Dec 2021 15:33:26 GMT
+Content-Length: 53

+invalid character 'N' looking for beginning of value
 ```

 But if it's a valid response I can add it to my activities list and return the Id using `IdDocument`: